Ten Guitars: Popularity in New Zealand

 "Ten Guitars" was released as the B-side to Humperdinck's 1967 single "Release Me".
 While the A-side track was an international hit, in New Zealand radio programmers favoured "Ten Guitars" due to its upbeat sound and a guitar style that lent itself to the popular "Maori strum" technique.

 The song had originally been popularised in New Zealand by Rotorua radio programmer Eddie O'Strange of 1YZ.
 This led to increased sales of the single and national popularity of the song, particularly as a singalong party number.

-The song later became especially popular with Maori in the 1960s who had left their regional homes and moved to cities for work.
+The song later became especially popular with Māori in the 1960s who had left their regional homes and moved to cities for work.
 The song was a reminder of life in their hometowns.

 Cultural impact

 Billy Connolly's 1975 album "The Big Yin: Billy Connolly In Concert" has a track "Glasgow Accents/Nine and a Half Guitars" where the Big Yin explains how he's sick of having to sing the song in folk clubs.

 A 1996 television documentary Ten Guitars looked at the history of the song and its impact on New Zealand culture.
 It featured cover versions of the song from prominent New Zealand musicians of the time, including Tim Finn and Neil Finn, the Topp Twins, Dalvanius Prime, Jan Hellriegel, Purest Form, Mika and Moana Maniapoto.

 In 1999, the New Zealand artist Michael Parekowhai created the sculptural work Ten Guitars.
-It was made up of ten custom-built guitars inlaid with paua shell designs of kowhaiwhai patterns.
-The work examines the role of Maori in New Zealand society, including the changing roles in the second half of the 20th century.
+It was made up of ten custom-built guitars inlaid with pāua shell designs of kowhaiwhai patterns.
+The work examines the role of Māori in New Zealand society, including the changing roles in the second half of the 20th century.

 In 2012, an attempt to break the world record for the most number of guitarists playing at once was made in Kaikohe, New Zealand, with "Ten Guitars" as the selected song.
 The world record of 7273 was not broken, with approximately 50 guitarists showing up for the record attempt.